Deneb: Observation

-The 19th brightest star in the night sky, Deneb culminates each year on October 23 at 6 PM and September 7 at 9 PM, corresponding to summer evenings in the northern hemisphere.
+The 19th brightest star in the night sky, Deneb culminates each year on October 23 at 6 PM and September 7 at 9 PM, corresponding to summer evenings in the Northern Hemisphere.
 It never dips below the horizon at or above 45° north latitude, just grazing the northern horizon at its lowest point at such locations as Minneapolis, Montréal and Turin.
-In the southern hemisphere, Deneb is not visible south of 45° parallel south, so it just barely rises above the horizon in South Africa, southern Australia, and northern New Zealand during the southern winter.
+In the Southern Hemisphere, Deneb is not visible south of 45° parallel south, so it just barely rises above the horizon in South Africa, southern Australia, and northern New Zealand during the southern winter.

 Deneb is located at the tip of the Northern Cross asterism made up of the brightest stars in Cygnus, the others being Albireo (Beta Cygni), Gamma Cygni, Delta Cygni, and Epsilon Cygni.
 It also lies at one vertex of the prominent and widely spaced asterism called the Summer Triangle, shared with the first-magnitude stars Vega in the constellation Lyra and Altair in Aquila.
 This outline of stars is the approximate shape of a right triangle, with Deneb located at one of the acute angles.

-The spectra of Alpha Cygni has been observed by astronomers since at least 1888, and by 1910 the variable radial velocity had become apparent.
+The spectrum of Alpha Cygni has been observed by astronomers since at least 1888, and by 1910 the variable radial velocity had become apparent.
 This led to the early suggestion by E. B. Frost that this is a binary star system.
 In 1935, the work of G. F. Paddock and others had established that this star was variable in luminosity with a dominant period of 11.7 days and possibly with other, lower amplitude periods.
 By 1954, closer examination of the star's calcium H and K lines showed a stationary core, which indicated the variable velocity was instead being caused by motion of the star's atmosphere.
 This variation ranged from +6 to −9 km/s around the star's mean radial velocity.
 Other, similar supergiants were found to have variable velocities, with this star being a typical member.